SemanticMediaWiki/SemanticMediaWiki/docs/technical/hooks.md

 ### SMW::SQLStore::AfterDataUpdateComplete

 * Version: 2.3
-* Description: Hook to add processing after the update has been completed and provides `CompositePropertyTableDiffIterator` to identify entities that have been added/removed during the update. (`SMWSQLStore3::updateDataAfter` was deprecated with 2.3)
+* Description: Hook to add processing after the update has been completed and provides `ChangeOp` to identify entities that have been added/removed during the update. (`SMWSQLStore3::updateDataAfter` was deprecated with 2.3)
-* Reference class: `\SMW\MediaWiki\Hooks\FileUpload`

 <pre>
-\Hooks::register( 'SMW::SQLStore::AfterDataUpdateComplete', function( $store, $semanticData, $propertyTableEntityDiffIterator ) {
+\Hooks::register( 'SMW::SQLStore::AfterDataUpdateComplete', function( $store, $semanticData, $changeOp ) {

 	return true;
 } );